ZanyLeonic/leonic.co.uk/src/projects/2024/cosmic-kube.md

 year: "2024"
 ---

 **Please note:** This project is still under active development, and stray or completely change from the initial design.
-A playable version will be released and linked here soon.
+A playable version will be released and linked here potentially.

+In addition, the art in this is mainly comprised of placeholder art.

 This was the project that me and my friends created at [HackTheBurgh X](https://2024.hacktheburgh.com/).